Subject areas:

 Award details

-Deep Brain Stimulation (DBS) is a neurosurgical procedure that implants a device to deliver electrical impulses to specific brain areas to treat symptoms of neurological disorders including Parkinson's disease, epilepsy, and obsessive-compulsive disorder.
-While DBS has demonstrated significant clinical benefits in improving patients’ symptoms, the exact mechanism by which these electrical impulses modulate abnormal brain activity remains unclear.
+Deep Brain Stimulation (DBS) can transform the lives of patients with Parkinson's disease, epilepsy, and obsessive-compulsive disorder.
+An implanted device is used to deliver electrical impulses to specific brain areas to treat symptoms.
+However, the exact mechanism by which these electrical impulses modulate abnormal brain activity remains unclear.

-The project aims to develop a 3D functional optical endomicroscopic imaging system to visualise brain functional activities in situ.
-The imaging system will exploit advanced fibre light field technology for snapshot 3D imaging of brain cells and single photon fluorescence imaging for detecting neural activity.
-By providing new measures of neural activity in response to the electrical stimulation in real time at both cellular level and circuit level, this system can be a powerful imaging tool to understand allow precise investigation of DBS mechanisms and optimise DBS therapy.
+The project aims to improve our understanding of the brains response to DBS by using cutting edge advances in multimodal imaging.
+In particular, you will use and further develop our functional optical endomicroscopic imaging systems to visualise brain functional activities in situ.
+The imaging system exploits advanced fibre light field technology for snapshot 3D imaging of brain cells and single photon fluorescence imaging for detecting neural activity.
+This provides new measures of neural activity in response to the electrical stimulation in real time at both cellular level and circuit level.
+Using these measurements together with computational models and Artificial Intelligence (AI), this system can be a powerful tool to understand DBS mechanisms and optimise DBS therapy.

 Award value